On the Structural Dimension of Sliced Inverse Regression: Asymptotics of SIR under Weak Sliced Stable Condition

 \section{Asymptotics of SIR under Weak Sliced Stable Condition}

-Recently, there has been a series of work \citep{lin2018consistency,lin2021optimality,lin2019sparse} investigating the behavior of SIR on high dimensional data.
-These studies showed that SIR can produce a consistent estimate of the central space if and only if $\lim \frac{p}{n}=0$ and SIR attains the minimax rate of estimating the central space in various settings.
+Recently, a series of studies \citep{lin2018consistency,lin2021optimality,lin2019sparse} have investigated the behavior of SIR on high-dimensional data.
+These studies showed that SIR can produce a consistent estimate of the central space if and only if $\lim \frac{p}{n}=0$ and SIR attains the minimax rate in various settings.
 One of the key technical tools developed in these studies is the `key lemma': a `deviation property' of the quantity $\bm{\beta}^{\top}\widehat{\bLambda}_{H}\bm{\beta}$ (see the definition in Equation~\eqref{eqn:lambda}) for any unit vector $\bbeta\in\R^p$.
-The `key lemma' heavily relies on the sliced stability condition (SSC), a scarcely seen condition.
+The `key lemma' relies heavily on the sliced stability condition (SSC), which is scarcely seen.
 In this section, we propose the weak sliced stable condition (WSSC), a mild condition that is easy to verify, and we investigate the asymptotic behavior of SIR under WSSC.